 Having separated from and eventually divorcing his Jenny’s mother, George found great solace and support from his current wife Lisa.
 “The first several years after Jennifer passed, George did not talk about it with anyone” says Lisa Schott.
 She continues, “Eventually, the time came where he was ready to turn this life-altering experience into something that would pay tribute to Jenny and help other families dealing with juvenile rheumatoid arthritis”.

 George and Lisa approached their friends for help, through the Parrot Heads of Central Florida, a social club whose slogan “Party with a Purpose” accurately describes its members’ desire to make helping others a routine part of their life and a fun experience.
 Their brainchild would eventually come to light in the form of a Bowling Tournament to benefit the Arthritis Foundation called “Fruitcakes in the Alley”, named after the Jimmy Buffet song “Fruitcakes”.
-In its first nine years, the event resulted in $294,371 for the Arthritis Foundation to benefit Kids with Arthritis.
-The ninth annual event was held on January 27 – 29, 2017.
+In ten years, the event resulted in over $300,000 for the Arthritis Foundation to benefit Kids with Arthritis.
+The final annual event was held on January 27 – 29, 2017.
 It was a weekend festival of music, bowling, camaraderie and of course raising funds and awareness for the cause of arthritis.

 “We couldn’t be more grateful for all the help and support of our fellow Parrot Heads in making this event a fun tradition that means so much to not only George and I, but also the Arthritis Foundation”, says Lisa, Past President of the Parrot Heads of Central Florida.
 “It has helped George tremendously to open up about and deal with all the emotions of losing a child, and rationalize what happened by helping others”.
 Lisa also said “I am so proud of him for being such a strong, loving man and creating a legacy for Jenny that will live on and on”.